wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/powerapps/power-platform-architecture/includes/6-limits.md

 Power Apps and Power Automate capacity add-on allows customers to increase the limits for a given user.
 Each capacity add-on raises the request limits by an other 10,000 per 24 hours.

 > [!NOTE]
-> For more information, see <https://docs.microsoft.com/power-platform/admin/api-request-limits-allocations>
+> For more information, see [API limits](https://docs.microsoft.com/power-platform/admin/api-request-limits-allocations/?azure-portal=true).

 ## Service Limits